hashicorp/nomad-guides/application-deployment/go-blue-green/README.md

-# Golang app example Part 1:(Dynamic routing), Part 2:(blue-green upgrade)
+# Golang app example: Part 1 (Dynamic routing), Part 2 (blue-green upgrade)
 This guide will cover two examples.
-Part 1 will cover a dynamic routing example using Fabio and a Golang docker app.
+Part 1 will cover a dynamic routing example using Fabio and a Golang Docker app.
 Part 2 will cover a blue-green upgrade of that app.

-### Demo TLDR:
+### TLDR;
 ```bash
 ##PART 1
 vagrant@node1:/vagrant/application-deployment/go-blue-green$ nomad run /vagrant/application-deployment/fabio/fabio.nomad